About similar audiences on the Display Network

-Google remarketing allows you to reach people who have already visited your site and connect with an audience that's already interested in your products or services.
-You probably also want to find new visitors for your site, and what better way to do this than by finding people who are similar to your existing site visitors.
+Similar audiences is a targeting feature based on remarketing lists.
+Remarketing allows you to reach people who have already visited your site and connect with an audience that's already interested in your products or services.
+This article explains how similar audience targeting works, and how audience is generated.

-The "similar audiences" feature enables you to find people who share characteristics with your site visitors.
+The "Similar audiences" targeting option helps you find people who share characteristics with your site visitors.
 By adding "similar audiences" to your ad group, you can show your ads to people whose interests are similar to those of your site visitors, which allows you to reach new and qualified potential customers.

-To find similar audiences, we look at the millions of users on the entire Display Network.
-As your audience changes, your similar audience will change as well.
+To find similar audiences, AdWords looks across the millions of apps and sites on the Display Network.
+As your remarketing lists change, your similar audience will change as well.

-People who don't want to be included in similar audiences can opt out of the DoubleClick cookie using Google's Ads Settings.
+People who don't want to be included in similar audiences can opt out through their Ads Settings.

 Keep in mind

-Models for similar audiences exclude browsing activity from sites, pages, or products related to what we consider sensitive categories, such as those based on race, religion, sexual orientation or health.
+Models for similar audiences exclude browsing activity from sites, pages, or products related to sensitive categories, such as those based on race, religion, sexual orientation or health.

 Qualifying for similar audiences

-We can define a similar audience for your own remarketing lists only.
-In addition, you can't use similar audiences with custom combinations.
+AdWords can define a similar audience for your own lists only.